Consultation on amendments to development plans

 The minister can initiate an amendment under certain circumstances set out in the Development Act 1993.
 Under a minister-initiated amendment, the state planning agency undertakes the investigations, rather than the council.

-The public consultation on Minister initiated amendments is conducted by the Development Policy Advisory Committee (DPAC), an independent body that advises the minister on planning and development issues.
+The public consultation on Minister initiated amendments is conducted by the State Planning Commission, an independent body that advises the minister on planning and development issues.

 For more information and list of current Minister initiated amendments, see Minister initiated amendments to development plans.

 The amendment process requires consultation with the public to allow community members to comment on the proposed outcome.

 - the public are invited to make written submissions, by letter or email, within a specific time, and the submissions are made available for public inspection

 - a public meeting is held, at which anyone who has provided a written submission can provide additional information (a meeting is not required if no written submissions are received or if no one indicates a wish to be heard).